 This license is widely used for:

 - Compassionate leave including visiting close family members who are dying, attending funerals or emergency issues with the children

 - If you have to assist the police with further queries, attend courts or hearings.

-- If the circumstances are religious requirements, this should be considered as a matter of urgency and dealt with according.
+- If the circumstances are religious requirements, this should be considered as a matter of urgency and dealt with accordingly.

-The special purposes licence maximum length of release is four nights but this is only at the Governors discretion.
+The maximum length of release for this type of license is four nights. but this is at the Governor’s discretion.

 Childcare resettlement licence

-This licence allows a prisoner to spend time with their child.
-They can only apply for this if they’ll be the sole carer of a child, under the age of 16, when they finish their prison sentence.
+This allows a prisoner to spend time with their child.
+Prisoners can only apply for this if they will be the sole carer of a child, under the age of 16, when they finish their prison sentence.
 The prisoner also needs to be: